University of Chicago Students Visit Art Institute’s “Doctrine and Devotion” Exhibit

 The Thoma Art Foundation has loaned exhibits to the Art Institute in the past as well.
 From late 2014 to early last year, it cosponsored the exhibit “A Voyage to South America: Andean Art in the Spanish Empire”—the Art Institute’s first exhibition of Latin American art of the viceregal period (roughly 1521 to 1821)—which was hosted in the same rooms as “Doctrine and Devotion,” Galleries 212 and 212A.
 In 2015 Lumen Christi sent a group of students to admire that display.

 Jack Sexton, a doctoral student in the John U. Nef Committee on Social Thought with interests in American political thought and the history of philosophy, was moved by the piety expressed in the images.

 “As someone who was neither raised Catholic nor has much feeling for visual art, I found the exhibit surprisingly moving,” Sexton recounted.
 “The circumstances of the South American missions could not be further removed from those of people in ‘advanced’ countries today, and yet the piety expressed in these extraordinary works of art, simple but in no way naïve in the pejorative sense, still really strikes home.”

-Daniel Ortiz, a fourth-year Fundamentals major in the College, said of this year’s visit, “it was a delightful opportunity to see an exhibit that might not have otherwise been on my radar.
+Daniel Ortiz, a fourth-year Fundamentals major, said of this year’s visit, “it was a delightful opportunity to see an exhibit that might not have otherwise been on my radar.
 The art was all exceptionally beautiful, but my favorite was the depiction of the Virgin Mary as La Divina Pastora (the Divine Shepherdess).”

 “And, of course,” he added, “hearing Thomas intone the Salve Regina in the middle of the Art Institute only heightened the aesthetic experience.”